Settorezero/Arlok/arduino/remote_bt/readme.md

 - Start a Serial Terminal program
 - Choose the right COM port and set the baudrate at 9600
 - Open che connection to the COM port
-- Send the string: AT+NAMEArlok
+- Send the string: AT+NAMEArlok (the terminal software must append CR and LF chars)
 - The module will respond: OKsetname

 ![HC-06 Set Name](../../media/bt/hc06_setname.png)